 Fun Fact Cards are a quick, flexible, colorful, and fun way to expand your unit!
 Start building interest in your topic each morning with these fascinating fact cards that go beyond the basics.

 One teacher shared:

 “My kids are addicted to reading these facts cards every morning.
 If I forget to read one, they are sooo quick to remind me.
 And the parents are learning too!
 During conferences, I had many parents tell me how much they had learned from their children when we read the apple and pumpkin cards.
 Thanks!”

-These cards are used multiple ways by teachers in many grades.
-I love reading about all the different ways teachers use them in their classroom!
+These cards are used multiple ways at many grade levels.
+I love reading all the different ways parents and teachers use them.

 - Quick Fun Fact – Read the fact card each day and store them in a small basket where the students can look at them again and again.
 Or keep the set on a ring.

 - Fact of the Day Bulletin Board – Read a fact each day and display the cards on a special bulletin board or foam board.